Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 MetaData
 ........

-Each action entry must define a ``title`` and ``description``.  furthermore, the list of actions should be sorted by the order in which actions should appear in a menu.
+Each action entry must define a ``name``, ``title`` and ``description``. furthermore, the list of actions should be sorted by the order in which actions should appear in a menu.

+The ``name`` is used by user interfaces to identify the action.
+For example, a retrigger button might look for an action with `name = "retrigger"`.

+Action names must be unique for a given task, or for a taskgroup, but the same name may be used for actions applying to disjoint sets of tasks.
+For example, it may be helpful to define different "retrigger" actions for build tasks `[{jobKind: 'build'}]` and test tasks `[{jobKind: 'test'}]`, and in this case only one such action would apply to any given task.

 The ``title`` is a human readable string intended to be used as label on the button, link or menu entry that triggers the action.
 This should be short and